oceanprotocol-archive/predict-eth/README.md

 These are example full submissions to the challenge.
 You can use any of these as a starting point, for your own work.

 Predict ETH price 1-12 ahead with various approaches:
-- [Super simple](examples/end-to-end-via-raw-ocean-data-and-linear-models.md) - uses ETH data from Ocean, and linear models
-- [Extra explanations](examples/end-to-end-via-raw-ccxt-data-and-linear-models.md) - to make onboarding easy as possible.
+- [Gentle introduction](examples/end-to-end-gentle.md) - to make onboarding easy as possible.
 Uses ETH data from ccxt, stock data from Ocean, and linear models
+- [Simple](examples/end-to-end-via-raw-ocean-data-and-linear-models.md) - uses ETH data from Ocean, and linear models
 - [Medium level: MA & EMA](examples/end-to-end-via-mas-and-emas.md) - Uses raw data, moving average (MA), and exponential moving average (EMA) data

 ### Example Data Sources